 - Before installing the seat, the seatback must be folded forward.
 See "Folding the Seatback" earlier in this section. - The seats must be placed in the proper locations to attach correctly.
 The wider seat must be installed on the driver side and the narrower seat on the passenger side.
-Remove the bolts from the holes in the floor before installing the seats. - 2.
-Place the seat on the vehicle floor so that the front seat hooks are on the vehicle bars. - 3.
-Reinstall the bolts, and torque to 55 N•m (41 lb ft).
-Pull up on the seat to make sure it is locked in place.
+Remove the bolts from the holes in the floor before installing the seats.

-- 4. Raise the seatback to its upright position.
-Push and pull on the seatback to make sure it is locked into place. - 5.
-Push the headrest up into position.
-Push and pull on the headrest to make sure it is locked into place. - 6.
-Reconnect the center safety belt mini-latch to the mini-buckle.
+- Place the seat on the vehicle floor so that the front seat hooks are on the vehicle bars. - Reinstall the bolts, and torque to 55 N•m (41 lb ft).
+Pull up on the seat to make sure it is locked in place. - Raise the seatback to its upright position.
+Push and pull on the seatback to make sure it is locked into place. - Reconnect the center safety belt mini-latch to the mini-buckle.
 Do not let it twist.